BeckiWordsworth/BeckiWordsworth/README.md

 While working in research I was using statistical and scripting languages (Python, SPSS, Matlab) for analysis and that inspired me to delve deeper into programming and eventually I made the leap and moved from hobby programmer to full-time developer.

-In my spare time, I like to build small applications with JavaScript/Typescript, Python and C# and take time improving my knowledge and skills in the area of machine learning and AI.
+In my spare time, I like to build small applications with JavaScript/Typescript, Python and C# and take time improving my knowledge and skills in the area of machine learning and AI (a long time passion of mine).
 I also enjoy getting involved in the community, I am a co-organiser of sthlm.js meetup group and head of events and a teacher for Code Excursion, an organisation that runs events and workshops aimed at getting more women into coding.

 Overall, I just love working with innovative technology alongside passionate people and making a little bit of a difference in the world.